 Most bamboos grow quicker and do their best in full sun.
 As long as at least four hours of sun reaches the leaves, your bamboo will be happy.
 If grown in broken light or partial sun, the number of shoots per year will not be as high as if it were in full sun.
 Some bamboo species will stretch - elongating its internodes - if grown under the canopy of another tree in an effort to reach the sun.
 These bamboos have culms that have been measured much longer than their standard ABS listing.

 When you first plant your bamboo you will need to make sure that it has enough water every day for at least a month or so.
-This means you may have to hose soak it if you irrigation system only hits the area every other day or less often.
-Even if your irrigation system covers the area daily, watch the leaves of your new bamboo.
-If they start to curl, the bamboo needs more water.
+Watch the leaves of your new bamboo: If they start to curl, the bamboo needs more water.
 This is easily the number one problem reported by new growers.
-I certainly don’t want you to keep your bamboo in standing water but please make sure it gets off to a good start with a bit of early watering diligence.

 The most important part of your bamboo plant is under ground.
 The rhizome and root system will not survive if planted in muck or boggy conditions.
 Good drainage is important.
 If necessary, build up a small berm and plant in this area so that excess water can drain into lower areas.